czernous/persian-hugo/exampleSite/content/about/_index.md

 I kept being bombarded with thoughts of owning an online business.
 I had worked remotely before as some of my teaching days included teaching online.
 So I felt comfortable working independently.

 I got online and researched ways to make money.
 I came across print on demand.
 So I decided to use my designing skills to create an activewear brand.
-Although, I knew how to design I had no idea about marketing and my business venture came to a quick close.
+Although, I knew how to design I had no idea about marketing so my business venture came to a quick close.

 It was then I took it upon myself to figure out this thing called marketing.
 Since then, I have dedicated time to studying this topic.